The Best Mosquito Repellent Plants

 ...And more DIY strategies to keep mosquitoes away this summer.

 Grow mosquito repellent plants in your yard

 Flowers can do more than just provide a splash of colour in your yard.
 Investing in mosquito repellent plants can help ensure your backyard barbecue isn’t gatecrashed by unwanted (not to mention thirsty!) flying pests.
-Two of the best mosquito repellent plants are marigolds and calendula, while herbs like rosemary, mint and lemongrass can also keep biting insects from your patch of the great outdoors.
+Three of the best mosquito repellent plants are marigolds (above), citronella and calendula, while herbs like rosemary, mint and lemongrass can also help keep biting insects from your patch of the great outdoors.
 Plant them near your patio or deck for the best benefit.

 Spray with mosquito repellent cedar oil